kavitha1302/Data1202/README.md

 Installation Steps:
 MYSQL portable version:

-1. Extract the my sql Folder
+1. Extract the my sql Folder from the Zip file

 2. Run the Windows Batch File "MYSQL"